T

 neighborhood

-A stylish boutique hotel in the heart of the historic center, offering a blend of modern comfort and traditional Oaxacan design.
-It's an excellent base for exploring the city on foot.
+A stylish boutique hotel located in the heart of the historic center, offering a blend of modern comfort and Oaxacan charm.
+It's a great base for exploring the city on foot.

 ~90 min